mirego/MCAWSS3Client/README.md

 ## License

-AFNetworkingExtras is © 2012 [Mirego, Inc.](http://www.mirego.com) and may be freely distributed under the [New BSD license](http://github.com/mirego/afnetworkingextras/blob/master/LICENSE).
+MCAWSS3Client is © 2012 [Mirego, Inc.](http://www.mirego.com) and may be freely distributed under the [New BSD license](http://opensource.org/licenses/BSD-3-Clause).
 See the `LICENSE` file.